Olivia Jean: Personal life

 Jean suffers from social anxiety, which impacts her relationship with performing.
 "I'm still kind of getting the hang of [performing] even though I've been doing it for a long time", she reflected in a 2014 interview with Elle.
 "I'm very shy so it's difficult for me to perform.
 But I really enjoy doing it.
 Having social anxiety makes it a lot different than for the majority of musicians out there.
 So every show is an accomplishment".
 Jean stated to Northern Transmissions in July 2019, “I am introverted and obsessed with art.
 I live every day with a lot of anxiety, guilt, doubt, and depression.
 I get completely obsessed with projects or completely imprisoned by fear of judgment.”

-She has been the subject of online criticism with people often questioning her authenticity, talent and relationship with Jack White.
-It took a toll on her causing her to lash out at naysayers publicly on her social media, something she regrets doing.
+Jean has been the subject of online criticism with people often questioning her authenticity, talent and relationship with Jack White.
+It took a toll on Jean, causing the artist to lash out at naysayers publicly on her social media; this was something she regretted doing.
 “When you work so hard it’s absolutely heartbreaking and uninspiring.
 I was like, 'if people aren’t even going to listen to the music, and insult me before listening to it, why am I pouring my soul into something?’
 I was bummed out for a long time.”

 Relationships

 Jean's relationship with Jack White has been speculated about ever since she began working with him in 2009.
 She revealed in an interview with The New York Times that she began dating White in 2014.
 “We were just really good friends,” she said.
 “You have to know that you can be friends for a while before you can date.
 It wasn’t really a transition.
 It was more, OK, this is happening.
 More like a continuation.”
 Public confirmation of the relationship with White first occurred in August 2021 when White posted about her on the Third Man Upholstery Instagram page calling her his "wonderful girlfriend and enchanting muse of many years."

 On April 8, 2022, White kicked off his Supply Chain Issues tour at the Masonic Temple in Detroit, Michigan with Jean as the opener.
 White brought Jean out on stage to sing the White Stripes' song, "Hotel Yorba".
 Right before the line, "Let's get married/In a big cathedral by a priest", White asked Markel to marry him.
 They got married immediately on stage with fellow Third Man Records co-founder, Ben Swank officiating along with White's mother, Teresa Gillis and her father, Brent Markel by their sides.

 They reside in Nashville.
 During the COVID-19 pandemic, she converted the pool house into her own recording studio.

+In June 2026, Jean filed for divorce from White, citing "inappropriate marital conduct" and irreconcilable differences.